 - A good title is essential for SEO purposes

 - Blog titles should help both readers and search engines understand what the post is all about.
-Google has recently released a one-page cheat sheet stressing the importance of page titles for SEO purposes so it is not something you should neglect for any reason.
+Google has many times stressed the importance of page titles for SEO purposes so this is not something you should neglect for any reason.

 So, you know what will be the topic and type of your post and the next step is to choose the actual blog post title.
 This is where the Google keyword tool comes into rescue.